mmjulkowska/MVApp/README.md

 ![mvapp_model_calculated](https://user-images.githubusercontent.com/14832460/32610094-c60a9d0c-c572-11e7-82f1-9af9fbacf375.png)

-Whenever you fit the curves to the chosen Dependent Variable (phenotype), the MVApp will automatically calculate coefficient of correlation (r2) that will indicate how well the fitted function models the observed data.
+Whenever you fit the curves to the chosen Dependent Variable (phenotype), the MVApp will automatically calculate the coefficient of correlation (r2) that will indicate how well the fitted function models the observed data.
 The number of samples that have a poor fit (r2 < 0.7) will be indicated in the message box above the table.

 You can view the lowest r2 values by sorting the samples based on r2 by clicking on the r2 column sorting arrow: